oreillymedia/hello-alexa/README.md

 APP_ID=<your app id>
 ```

-In your program, you'll be able to refec to these values like this `process.env.AWS_KEY`.
+In your program, you'll refer to these as `process.env.AWS_KEY`, `process.env.APP_ID`, etc.

 Note that we add the `.env` to `.gitignore` so that you don't accidentally check your keys into your github repo, which would be bad!